abe-101/Data-Structures-Algorythms/Boot-Camp/Binary-Search/6-Unkwown-Length-Search.md

 ## Solution

 first we look for the end by doubling our guess's.
-0, 2, 4, 8, 16, ... this will triger an exception in log(n) steps. we know now that it lies within a\[i/2\] and a\[i\].
-We can perform binary serch on thoes to find the end. oncle we now the length we can do a regular binary search to find the target.
+0, 2, 4, 8, 16, ... this will triger an exception in log(n) steps.
+We know now that it lies within a\[i/2\] and a\[i\].
+We can perform binary search on these to find the end.
+Once we now the length we can do a regular binary search to find the target.
-One more thing to note. while not btter than O(log(n), we van make it more efficient. back in the first step if if a\[i\] is greater than target then you know that target is between a\[i/2\] and a\[i\].
+One more thing to note. while not better than O(log(n), we can make it more efficient.
+Back in the first step if if a\[i\] is greater than target then you know that target is between a\[i/2\] and a\[i\].

 **Pseudocode**: